 Failed Payment Handling ↑ Back to Top

-As seen in the Renewal Process flow chart above, when a recurring payment fails:
+As seen in the Renewal Process flow chart, the default behavior when a recurring payment fails is:

-- the customer can then login and click the “Pay” button next to the failed order on their My Account or My Account > View Subscription page to pay for the failed renewal and reactivate the subscription
+- Customer can log in and click the “Pay” button next to the failed order in My Account or My Account > View Subscription page to pay for failed renewal and reactivate the subscription.

-Only gateways that support payment method changes by the customer will be displayed when paying for a failed renewal order.
-This is so that WooCommerce Subscriptions can resume the subscription and process future automatic recurring payments using the new payment method chosen to pay for the failed renewal order.
+Only gateways that support payment method changes by the customer are displayed when paying for a failed renewal order.
+This enables WooCommerce Subscriptions to resume the subscription and process future automatic recurring payments with the new payment method chosen.

 Time Limit on Manual Payments ↑ Back to Top